Ahm3dAlAli/NexusAI/README.md

 ## Acknowledgments

-We would like to thank Dimant AI and Langchain for hosting the Agent Craft Hackathon.
-Special thanks to CORE API for enabling academic paper access.
-We are also grateful to our amazing community of contributors.
+We would like to thank Dimant AI and Langchain for hosting the AgentCraft Hackathon.
+Special thanks to arXiv, CORE, and Serp for providing APIs to access academic papers.

 ## Contact